jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 The Technical Interview determines whether you have the skills for the job.

-The industry still struggles with how to conduct a truly effective technical interview, and I was part of that imperfect process during my career as an interviewer.
+The industry still debates how to conduct a truly effective technical interview, and I was part of that imperfect process during my career as an interviewer.

-Internship interviews tend to be more forgiving.
+Internship interviews tend to emphasize potential over polish.
 Interns are not expected to know everything.
-They are expected to be teachable.
+They are expected to be teachable, curious, and dependable.
-Curiosity, coachability, and steady thinking under pressure often matter more than perfect answers.
+Coachability and steady thinking under pressure often matter more than perfect answers.

 When I interviewed interns, I was looking for someone with passion.
 I also knew that even if we made a mistake in hiring the wrong kid, they would only be with us for about three months.
 This wasn't as much of an investment as it was with a permanent hire.

-It's very difficult to get a sense of someone's technical expertise in a single interview, especially for an internship when we only have about 30 minutes.
+It's very difficult to assess someone's technical depth in a single 30-minute internship interview.

 You may be asked to _whiteboard_ a problem.
 This involves describing how you would approach a problem while standing at a whiteboard so that you can provide freehand illustrations, and possibly even hand-written code.